-Established on the lower slopes of a hill, amidst the sprawling 40-acre land of Pune's renowned educational institute Symbiosis, the project has been developed in a discrete and quiet location.
-Envisaged as a multi-specialty hospital to provide excellent healthcare facilities and a state-of-the-art centre that would enhance skill development in the field of medicine, the development envisions to educate and empower medical students.
-Conceptualized to cater to the needs of all the stakeholders, the hospital caters to the nearby population of Pune and its neighbouring areas, while providing tele-medicine services to ensure outreach services to peripheral, far-flung and access-compromised settlements.
-Currently, the hospital is being used for government welfare as COVID-19 hospital.
+Imbibing the client brief of 'grandeur' as a key element Symbiosis Hospital and Research Center (SUHRC) in Pune with bricks designed by IMK Architects, is a sight to behold amidst the hills its nested in stablished on the lower slopes of a hill, amidst the sprawling 40 acres land of Pune's renowned educational institute Symbiosis, SUHRC has been developed on a forested hill, in a discrete and quiet location.
+Envisaged as a Multi-Specialty Hospital to provide excellent health care facilities and a State of the art - Centre that would enhance Skill development in the Field of Medicine, the development envisions to educate and empower medical students.
+Conceptualized to cater to the needs of all the stakeholders, the hospital caters to the nearby population of Pune and its neighboring areas, while providing Tele-Medicine services to ensure outreach services to peripheral, far-flung and access-compromised settlements.
+Amidst today's context, currently, the hospital is being used for Government welfare as COVID 19 hospital.

-Sitting along a slope, the building is strategically positioned to minimize the cut-and-fill of the hill site.
-Planned as a robust curve along the contours of the land, it forms the façade of the project.
-Imbibing the client brief of 'grandeur' being a key element, two significant and symbolic entrances have been designed, distinct in approach to cater to the brief of unique identities for the hospital and the academic block.
-While the entry to the hospital is welcoming and peaceful, it also provides a sense of grandeur along with a structure that expresses solidarity, resonating care and shelter for the patients in distress.
+Sitting along a slope, the building is strategically positioned to minimise the cut-and-fill of the hill site.
+Planned as a robust curve along the contours of the land, it forms the facade of the project.
+Imbibing the client brief of 'grandeur' being a key element, two significant and symbolic entrances have been designed, distinct in approach to cater to the client brief of unique identities for the hospital and the academic block.
+While the entry to the hospital is welcoming, peaceful, it also provides a sense of grandeur along with a structure that expresses solidarity, resonating care, and shelter for the patients in distress.
 A large open-to-sky courtyard separates the centre from the hospital.
-The entrances for both these blocks lie on either side of the building, making them seem like two completely different entities, providing the students with different access as well as a space for them for relaxation and academic purposes.
+The entrances for both these blocks lie on either side of the building, making them seem like two completely different entities, providing the students with different access as well as a space for them for opening towards the upward bending tip.
+The upper surface of this canopy was converted to a terrace garden, such that even the single bed patients would be treated to a biophilic space, which would promote healing.